getbubblenow/bubble/README.md

 Learn more about setting up [Remote Launcher Mode](docs/remote-launcher.md)

 #### Bubble Node Mode
-In this mode, the Bubble has been launched by a Remote Launcher and is a proper Bubble Node.
+In this mode, the Bubble has been launched by a Local Launcher or a Remote Launcher and is a proper Bubble Node.
 You can connect your devices to it and use it as your own private VPN and enhanced internet service.

 Learn more about launching a [Bubble Node](docs/launch-node.md)